open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 {{< expand "Show answer">}}
 The core benefit is to provide an arduino of ultrasound.
 And for me, to have a blast and learn while contributing to the commons.

 The side benefit is to generate something you don't keep under lock and key.
-I see the value in the commons, and egoistically also benefit to know that you made benefits others.
+I see the value in the commons, and egoistically I also benefit to know that what I made benefits others.
 Apart from this, the greatest benefit is that I like to believe my users are getting access to technology that they wouldn't have access to normally.
 Users are academics who want to have a system to test ideas.
 I have also seen startups using that to develop proof of concepts, teachers to have a demo tool for their courses, institutional organization collaborating to build customized solution.

 {{< /expand >}}